NijiDigital/gyro/README.md

 ```
 </details>

-> **Remark**: For Android and Swift, each enum is created in a separate file.
+> **Note**: For Android and Swift, each enum is created in a separate file.
 For ObjC, all the enums are created in the file RLMTypes.h

 ---